Intro | Search taxa | Taxon tree | Sources | Webservice | Statistics | Editors | Log in

 36. Genus Taboguilla Allen & Robertson, 1991 accepted as Lepidonectes Bussing, 1991

-37. Genus Triptergium accepted as Tripterygion Risso, 1827 (misspelling)
+37. Genus Tripterigium accepted as Tripterygion Risso, 1827 (misspelling)

-38. Genus Tripterigium accepted as Tripterygion Risso, 1827 (misspelling)
+38. Genus Tripterygium accepted as Tripterygion Risso, 1827 (misspelling)

 marine, brackish, terrestrial